WWE Raw live results: CM Punk & Jey Uso face-to-face

 Winner gets a title match with Dominik at Saturday Night’s Main event.
 I feel like the chances of a disputed finishes leading to a three-way are quite high.
 Penta knocked Rusev to the floor and hit a tope con hilo.
 Back in the ring, Penta hit a springboard tornado DDT for a near fall.
 Rusev dropped to the floor to regroup, and caught Penta with a right hand when he followed him out.

 Back in the ring, Rusev squashed Penta in the corner with an avalanche.
 Penta came back with a back stabber for another near fall.
 A sliding dropkick sent Rusev to the floor.
-Penta followed again, and Rusev flap-jacked him into the post.
+Penta followed again, but this time Rusev flap-jacked him into the post.

-After a commercial, Rusev was going after Penta’s mask.
+After a commercial, Rusev went after Penta’s mask.
 Penta jumped into a bearhug, but fought his way out of it.
-Penta dodged a charged in the corner and caught him with the “corner handstand kick” for a third near fall.
+Penta dodged a charge in the corner and caught him with the “corner handstand kick” for a third near fall.
 Penta kicked at Rusev who was out on his knees.
 The crowd was solidly behind Penta.

 Match Result: Rusev and Penta ends in a no-contest (10:01).